What will I have to spend to get a website made?

 A basic site using off-the-shelf parts

 Over recent years there's been a huge rise in free, high-quality (yes, that is possible) software to manage websites.
 If you're after a basic site, but with the ability to edit the text yourself, then it's likely you'll be recommended something like WordPress.
-WordPress currently runs around 20% of sites on the Internet, so it's no fly-by-night operation.
+WordPress currently runs over 30% of sites on the Internet, so it's no fly-by-night operation.

 WordPress itself is free, and if you sign up for a website at WordPress.com you'll be up and running for £0 in no time.
 You won't have much choice in how the site looks; you'll have to choose from the pre-defined set of templates.
 Still, zero is a hard price to beat.

 The downside of this is the address your website will appear at.
 It will be something like 'my-site.wordpress.com'.
 Hardly very professional.
 What you'll be looking for is your own domain name: the '.com' bit.

 Domain names come in all sorts of flavours - you'll be aware of .com, .co.uk and maybe .org, but there are dozens of others.
 They have varying prices, most start at around £10 per year but some are much more than that.

 If you want control over the emails sent to anything @your-website.com you'll also need to pay for some technical services.
 Those services might be just email, or also hosting (that is, keeping your site live on the web) or maybe regular backups.
 While a free website from WordPress.com is really easy to set up, it's also very restrictive.
 Having your website on your own hosting account will give you flexibility for the future, but will come with a cost of anything from £50 upwards per year - plus paying someone to set the site up in the first place.